fbsamples/reels_publishing_apis/fb_reels_publishing_api_sample/README.md

 You will need the following:

-* For your reference the Reels Publishing API documentation is located [here](https://developers.facebook.com/docs/video-api/guides/reels-publishing)
+* For your reference the Reels Publishing API documentation is located [here](https://developers.facebook.com/docs/video-api/guides/reels-publishing) and the Stories Publsihing API document is located [here](https://developers.facebook.com/docs/page-stories-api/)

 * In order to run the app, you will need to update the code and add your Facebook Developer App Id.
 If you don’t have an app, follow the guide [here](https://developers.facebook.com/docs/development/) to create your app first.